ibm-cloud-docs/CDN/metrics.md

 > ((Edge hits - Ingress hits)/Edge hits) * 100

 where:

 Edge hits is defined as "All hits to the edge servers from the end-users"
 Ingress hits is defined as "Origin or Ingress hits are for traffic from your origin to Akamai edge servers"

 Because Hit Ratio is calculated at the Account level and not per CDN, the Hit Ratio will be the same for all the CDNs in your account.
 This fact also explains why the Hit Ratio may be non-zero when the number of Edge hits for a particular CDN is zero.

+## Are metrics updated in real-time?

+No. Metrics are updated every 24 hours.